From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Related Work

-\paragraph{Chart Understanding to Code Generation.} Chart understanding has evolved through a series of benchmarks that progressively expand task complexity.
-ChartQA \citep{chartqa} first established large-scale visual question answering over charts, combining queries with logical and visual reasoning.
-ChartXiv \citep{wang2024charxiv} advanced this line by introducing scientific charts with expert-designed questions, further exposing the gap between multimodal models and human performance.
-Moving beyond QA, Chart2Code benchmarks address faithful chart generation.
-ChartMimic \citep{chartmimic} formalized this by requiring code synthesis from chart images and instructions, while ChartEdit \citep{chartedit} emphasized interactive modification, where models must edit chart-rendering code following natural-language instructions.
-Extending chart generation more generally, StarVector \citep{Starvector} proposed a vision-language approach to directly produce scalable vector graphics from visual or textual inputs.
-Although GPT-4o achieves high scores on ChartMimic (83.2) and ChartEdit (93.6), it still struggles with realistic chart2code tasks, motivating a new, more challenging benchmark for reliable evaluation.
+Chart understanding has evolved through a series of benchmarks that progressively expand task complexity.
+ChartQA \citep{chartqa} first established large-scale visual question answering over charts, combining logical and visual reasoning.
+ChartXiv \citep{wang2024charxiv} extended this line by introducing scientific charts with expert-designed questions, further exposing the gap between multimodal models and human performance.